ljvmiranda921/ljvmiranda921.github.io/about/index.md

 ## Background

-I'm a Machine Learning Engineer and Core Developer for <a href="https://spacy.io">spaCy</a>, a natural language processing library, at <a href="https://explosion.ai">Explosion</a>.
-I'm currently based in the Philippines.

-Prior to that, I've worked for some machine learning startups such as:
+I currently work on the [spaCy](https://spacy.io) library as a Machine Learning Engineer at [Explosion](https://explosion.ai).
+Previously, I've worked for some machine learning startups such as:
 * [Thinking Machines Data Science](https://thinkingmachin.es) (Manila), a data consultancy where I built multiple natural language processing and computer vision products such as a search engine, an industry classifier,